gustavopinto/gustavopinto.github.com/cv-of-failures.md

 #### Jobs I did not get

-- Assistant Professor position at UFMG
+- Assistant Professor at UFMG